nss-day-cohort-19/chinook-augsismyburger/README.md

 `SELECT p.Name as "Playlist Name", Count(pt.TrackId) as "Number of Tracks" FROM Playlist p, PlaylistTrack pt
 WHERE p.PlayListId == pt.PlayListId
-GROUP BY p.Name;`
+GROUP BY p.PLaylistId;`

 tracks_no_id.sql: Provide a query that shows all the Tracks, but displays no IDs.
 The result should include the Album name, Media type and Genre.
 16.
-`SELECT  a.Title as "Album Title", mt.Name as "Media Type", g.Name as "Genre" FROM Track t, Album a, MediaType mt, Genre g
+`SELECT  t.Name, a.Title as "Album Title", mt.Name as "Media Type", g.Name as "Genre"
+FROM Track t, Album a, MediaType mt, Genre g
 Where t.AlbumId == a.AlbumId
 AND t.MediaTypeId == mt.MediaTypeId
-AND t.GenreId == g.GenreId;
+AND t.GenreId == g.GenreId;`
-`

 invoices_line_item_count.sql: Provide a query that shows all Invoices but includes the # of invoice line items.
 17.